thealanjason/alumet-insight/docs/how-to-use.md

 ### 2. Process-Specific Analysis tab

-Inspect up to four individual metric series side by side,

-**What it shows:** A 2×2 grid plots to compare each metric side-by-side, filtered to the process active time range, with fine-grained resource/consumer selection.
+In this pane, we can inspect up to four individual metric series side by side.
+Plots are arranged in a 2×2 grid, filtered to the process active time range, and each series can be independently configured by metric, resource, and consumer.

 **How to use**